-Law on Circulation of Drugs is the main statute regulating ground principles of drugs’ manufacturing.
-As for the manufacturing of medical devices, some basic grounds are established by Law on fundamental healthcare principles, more specific requirements are enumerated in “Rules of State Registration of Medical Devices” approved by Regulation of the Government of the Russian Federation dd 27.12.2012 No. 1416.
+The EAEU Good Manufacturing Practice (approved by the decision of the Council of the Eurasian Economic Commission dd 03.11.2016 No. 77) entails basic provisions for the manufacturing of drugs.
+As for the manufacturing of medical devices, some basic grounds are established by the Law on Fundamental Healthcare Principles, more specific requirements are enumerated in “Rules of State Registration of Medical Devices” approved by Regulation of the Government of the Russian Federation dd 27.12.2012 No. 1416.

-Minzdrav is a governmental body responsible for enforcing the regulatory framework in relation to drugs and medical devices.
+Minzdrav is a Russian governmental body responsible for enforcing the regulatory framework concerning drugs and medical devices.

 10. Are local manufacturing requirements compatible with Good Manufacturing Practices (GMPs) as defined by the US Food & Drug Administration (US FDA) and/or the European Medicines Agency (EMA)?

-Provisions of Russian GMP analogue (“Rules of organization and inspection of drugs’ manufacturers for compliance with the requirements of good manufacturing practice, as well as the issuance of conclusions on drugs manufacturer’s compliance to these requirements” approved by Resolution of the Government of the Russian Federation dd 03.12.2015 No. 1314) are similar to GMPs as defined by the U.S. Food & Drug Administration and / or the European Medicines Agency and include a lot of their adapted provisions.
+Provisions of the EAEU Good Manufacturing Practice are similar to GMPs as defined by the U.S. Food & Drug Administration and/or the European Medicines Agency and include a lot of their adopted provisions.
 However, not all provisions are identical.

 11. What is the inspection regime for manufacturing facilities?

 Manufacturing facilities can be inspected within licensing supervision measures on both scheduled and unscheduled basis.
-State authority responsible for such inspections is:
+Russian state authority responsible for such inspections is: